dotnet/docfx/docs/designs/conceptual-localization.md

 **Answer**: Two models are needed: all locales in one repo, or every locale in separate repo.
 There is no need for mixed model

-### Fallback to corresponding branch only?
+### Fallback to corresponding branch only

 Docfx localization build need involve missing content from source repo, strictly speaking, from source repo's one branch.

-Involving source repo's content is try to resolve two things:
+Involving source repo's content is for solving two things:

   - resolve urls which linked documents/resources have not been localized
   - resolve missing inclusions like token and code snippet

 For example, loc `live` branch content need involve source repo's `live` branch content and loc `master` branch need source repo's `master` branch content.

-Basically involving corresponding source repos' branch content can meet our requirement, but sometimes for test purpose, we need create some non-live test branch in loc repo and also need them to be built successfully.
+Basically involving corresponding source repo's branch content can meet our requirement, but sometimes for test purpose, we need create some non-live test branch in loc repo and also need them to be built successfully.

-The problem is above requirement is that usually these non-live test branch don't have corresponding branch in source repo, so we have three options here:
+The problem of above requirement is that usually these non-live test branch don't have corresponding branch in source repo, so we have three options here:

   - always need fallback to corresponding branch only, that's means user to create these test branch like `loc-test` in source repo
   - fallback to corresponding branch first and if it doesn't exist in source repo, fallback to master branch